sjkp/blitz-embed/README.md

 - Leverages`GGML BERT` implementations - forked with thanks from [bert.cpp + python bindings](https://github.com/iamlemec/bert.cpp), [bert.cpp](https://github.com/skeskinen/bert.cpp), [embeddings.cpp](https://github.com/xyzhang626/embeddings.cpp)
 - Bare-metal performance with e2e C++, No Python bindings.
 - Speed without compromise of quality.(See benchmarks)
-- Scale (`DIY Socket servers`, `vanilla HTTP` or `gRPC` deployments are no match to scale of Serverless like AWS lambda.
+- Scale (`DIY Socket servers`, `vanilla HTTP` or `gRPC` deployments are no match to the scale of Serverless like AWS lambda.
 Serverless also comes with great bells & whistles).
 - Quantisation options - `q8_0`, `q5_0`, `q5_1`, `q4_0`, and `q4_1`.
-- Super Economical $ compared to ONNX (owing to smaller size, quicker runtime)
+- Super Economical as you pay $ / invocations that are smaller + quicker runtime.
-- Supports any BERT based embedders.
+- Supports BERT based embedders.
 - Smart folks have tested on: BAAI/bge* models like bge-base-en-v1.5 and Sentence Transformers/all-MiniLM* models like all-MiniLM-L6-v2.

 ## Who is it for ?